-Label Categories of funds or trusts Hi SMSFs - a regulated fund administered by the Tax Office that has fewer than five members.
+Label Categories of funds or trusts Categories of funds or trusts H1 SMSFs - a regulated fund administered by the Tax Office that has four or fewer members.
 H2 Small APRA fund - a regulated fund administered by APRA that has fewer than five members.
-This category includes those employer sponsored or corporate funds that have fewer than five members. НЗ Public offer fund or retail fund - a regulated fund consisting of pooled superannuation sold commercially through intermediaries such as life companies, bank subsidiaries, or financial planners.
-This category includes master trusts and personal superannuation products.
-H4 Industry or award fund - a regulated fund maintained to accept superannuation contributions from unrelated employers in a particular industry.
-H5 Employer sponsored or corporate fund - a regulated fund sponsored by a single non-government employer or a group of related employers, excluding industry funds. Н6 Public sector fund - a regulated fund established by or under a law of the Commonwealth or a state or territory or a municipal corporation, another local governing body or public authority constituted by or under a law of the Commonwealth or a state or territory.
-H7 Non-regulated fund - a fund that does not satisfy the provisions of section 19 of SISA. Н8 Other - another type of regulated fund not included in the descriptions above.
+This category includes those employer-sponsored or corporate funds that have four or fewer members. НЗ Public offer fund or retail fund - a regulated fund consisting of pooled superannuation sold commercially through intermediaries such as life companies, bank subsidiaries, or financial planners.
+This category includes master trusts and personal superannuation products H4 Industry or award fund - a regulated fund maintained to accept superannuation contributions from unrelated employers in a particular industry.
+H 5 Employer sponsored or corporate fund - a regulated fund sponsored by a single non-government employer or a group of related employers, excluding industry funds. Н6 Public sector fund - a regulated fund established by or under a law of the Commonwealth or a state or territory or a municipal corporation, another local governing body or public authority constituted by or under a law of the Commonwealth or a state or territory. Н7 Non-regulated fund - a fund that does not satisfy the provisions of section 19 of SISA. Н8 Other - another type of regulated fund not included in the descriptions above.